gasselin42/42-exam-rank-03/README.md

 - A 0 indicates it tested a non-valid file and 1 a valid file.
 - The tests end when an error occur, and you can see the example that caused the error in example_, and the good output in coutput and your output in output.

-Only micro_paint.c and mini_paint.c are mine, all the others file come from https://github.com/Glagan/42-exam-rank-03
+Only micro_paint.c and mini_paint.c are mine, all the other files come from https://github.com/Glagan/42-exam-rank-03